bakame-php/http-structured-fields/README.md

 $item->isInteger(); //return true
 ```

-### Containers
+#### Containers

-Apart from the `Item`, the RFC defines different items containers with different requirements.
-The
+Apart from the `Item` structure, the package exposes different containers
-package exposes those containers via the following value objects:
+with different requirements via the following value objects:

 - `Dictionary`,
 - `Parameters`,